10 Must-Read Books for Software Developers

 In “Working Effectively With Legacy Code” by Michael Feathers, the authors offer strategies to deal with large, untested legacy code bases.
 While you might think that we are in 2020 now and legacy code shouldn’t be a problem anymore because we only have clean, maintainable code and microservices all along, let me assure you that this is a misconception.
 Legacy code still is one of the most challenging problems for many companies.

 After reading this book, you should be able to understand the general mechanics of software change, like adding features, fixing bugs, optimizing performance, and improving the design.
-Furthermore, you learn how to get legacy code ready for testing and how to identify where the code needs changes.
-The book provides examples written in Java, C++, C, and C# but also comes with tips on how to deal with legacy code that is not object-oriented.
+Furthermore, you learn to prepare legacy code for testing and identify where the code needs changes.
+The book provides examples written in Java, C++, C, and C# but also includes tips on dealing with legacy code that is not object-oriented.